 Refer to the Special Upgrade instructions page for important upgrade information relevant to specific versions.

-Before upgrading, review the release notes to see the changes in the planned versions and any special considerations which may have been noted.
+Before upgrading, please review the release notes to learn of changes in the targeted version, and any special considerations you should be aware of.

 Estimating the Time Required for an Upgrade

-Aerospike Database handles large quantities of data, so when servers must be upgraded or restarted, it can take some period of time for the cluster to re-synchronize, re-balance and return to its normal levels of performance.
+Aerospike Database handles large volumes of data, so upgrades involve a period of time for each server node to restart, and for the cluster to rebalance data across the nodes.
 It is difficult to estimate how much time an upgrade will take.

 Some situations to watch for: